DANIEL’S 70th WEEK

 …the issuing of the decree to restore and build Jerusalem.

-…the precise fulfillment of the exact date of the coming of Messiah.
+…the precise date of the first coming of Messiah.

 …the cutting off of Messiah at the cross.